 Students may enter the M.S. in Family Therapy program in the fall or summer terms.
-Full time students take 9 credit hours and may take the Assessment Course their first year.
+Full time students take 9 TO TWELVE credit hours PER SEMESTER.
 If a student takes less than the 9 credits of required courses per term, they need approval from the Program Director.
 They also work with the Program Coordinator to develop a viable degree plan.
 Students who attend full-time can expect to complete the program in 2 years.
 Summer attendance is required.